Monetization: Revenue from business operations

 Web sites and mobile apps that generate revenue are often monetized via online advertisements, subscription fees, or (in the case of apps) in-app purchases.
 In the music industry, monetization is achieved by placing ads before, after, or in the middle of content on a platform that supports this or posting the music on on-demand apps like Spotify and Apple Music.
 On-demand content sites like Spotify and Apple Music pay the artist a percentage of the monthly subscription fees they receive from their users.
 To put release music on streaming apps like Spotify and Apple Music, an artist has to reach out to a distributor like TuneCore or Distrokid.
 They are the one who do make the music available on streaming sites.
 This is usually done for a percentage of the revenue generation.
 For each public viewing, the advertising revenue is shared with the artist or others who hold rights to the video content.
 A previously free product may have premium options added thus becoming freemium.

 Businesses monetize their value propositions to generate the resources necessary for continued operation through a business model or revenue model.
 Failure to monetize websites due to an inadequate revenue model was a problem that caused many businesses to fold during the dot-com bust.

 Equally, David Sands, CTO for Citibank Equity Research, affirmed that failure to achieve monetization of the Research Analysts' models as the reason the de-bundling of Equity Research has never taken hold.

-On the other hand, aggressive monetization refers to how a firm or business is over-emphasizing the process of making money at the cost of the user’s well-being.
+On the other hand, aggressive monetization refers to how a firm or business is overemphasizing the process of making money at the cost of the user's well-being.
 The over-emphasis generate equal resistance from the users due to perceived unfairness and psychological reactance.